pivotal/docs-tap/getting-started.md

 * Analyze scan results against user-defined policies using Open Policy Agent
 * Produce vulnerability scan results and post them to the Supply Chain Security Tools - Store where they can later be queried

-To try the scan and store features in a supply chain, see [Section 3: Add Testing and Security Scanning to Your Application](#add-testing-and-scanning).
+To try the scan and store features in a supply chain, see [Section 3: Add testing and security scanning to your application](#add-testing-and-scanning).

 #### Running Public Source Code and Image Scans with Policy Enforcement